-On a Saturday night in the heart of Windhoek, we were almost assaulted and robbed.
+On a Saturday night in the heart of Windhoek, we were almost mugged.
 We won’t go into detail, but it was our own stupid fault, and a lesson for you all – never let your guard down.

 Why are we telling you this?
 Because it’s important we’re transparent with you, but it’s equally important you don’t let our small negative experience dissuade you from visiting.
 As a whole, Namibians are incredibly friendly, the country’s infrastructure is good, and corruption is far less than neighbouring countries.

 When travelling through Namibia, follow the usual safety protocols, such as never leaving valuables or bags unattended in your car, and in some areas we recommended you don’t wander alone at night.

 AFRICA SAFETY: HOW TO TRAVEL SAFELY IN SOUTHERN AFRICA

 Namibia, along with South Africa, Lesotho, and Swaziland, are part of the Common Monetary Area.
 Therefore, the Namibia Dollar is 1:1 with the South African Rand.